 Marker series.
 This marker is included in the South Carolina, Preservation Society of Charleston marker series.

 Location.
 32° 46.476′ N, 79° 55.842′ W. Marker is in Charleston, South Carolina, in Charleston County.
 Marker is at the intersection of Meeting Street and Tradd Street, on the left when traveling south on Meeting Street.
-Click for map.
+Touch for map.
 Marker is in this post office area: Charleston SC 29401, United States of America.
+Touch for directions.

 1. Grand Modell,

 A 1680 plan for the new settlement, the Grand Modell, laid out "the model of an exact regular town," and the future for the growing community...Today the city's community buildings help to make Charleston one of the most complete historic districts in the country, with more than 1400 historically significant buildings